guptakaran11/grasskode-website/content/about.md

 I am what I do and this entire blog is perhaps an attempt to answer that very question.
 There are a few things that interest me and a man's interest are what define him, I guess.

 - **Technology** : It is my bread and butter after all!
 - **Reading**    : I am usually to be found with a book.
-I have found the most enduring and loyal friend in the pedigree.
+I have found the most enduring and loyal friends in the pedigree.
 - **Writing**    : I aspire to write something of consequence.
 Someday.
 - **Flânerie**   : I love strolling the streets and back alleys of a city.
 If you look closely, there are things waiting to tell their stories.
 - **Outdoors**   : They have been my passion for quite some time now.